P3X-118/irc-lounge-ar/docs/configuring-thelounge.md

 ## Prerequisites

+### Open ports

+You may need to open the following port on your server:

+- `113` — port number for `identd`

+Docker automatically opens these ports in the server's firewall, so you likely don't need to do anything.
+If you use another firewall in front of the server, you may need to adjust it.

 ## Adjusting the playbook configuration

 To enable The Lounge with this role, add the following configuration to your `vars.yml` file.